Sernivo: 7 things you should know

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Shake Sernivo spray well before use.
-Hold the bottle upright and spray onto the affected areas of skin by pushing down on the pump top.
+Hold the bottle upright and spray onto the affected areas of the skin by pushing down on the pump top.
 Rub in gently.
 Sernivo is usually applied twice a day but talk to your doctor if he/she has prescribed a different dosage for you.

 - You can stop using Sernivo once your skin symptoms have cleared up.
 Do not use Sernivo for more than 4 consecutive weeks unless your doctor has advised you otherwise.
 Throw away any unused Sernivo spray after 4 weeks.